Battle of Manupur: Reasons for outcome

-Despite initial Afghan victory against the Mughal left wing, and Mughal defeat seeming apparent, firepower proved exceptionally significant in the battle, with Mughal artillery causing heavy losses to the initial Afghan cavalry attack.
+Despite initial Afghan victory against the Mughal left flank, and Mughal defeat seeming apparent, firepower proved exceptionally significant in the battle, with Mughal artillery causing heavy losses to the initial Afghan cavalry attack.
 Combined with a rocket disaster that burned a thousand Afghan men and disorganization in the army as a result, as well as Safdar Jang's counterattack which saw the Mughals swarm the Afghans on all sides with superior numbers, the Afghan army was eventually forced to retreat from the battlefield.

 Aftermath

 Withdrawing to Lahore, Ahmad Shah became aware that his nephew, Luqman Khan, who had been left as regent in Kandahar, had revolted.
 Ahmad Shah returned to Afghanistan, although not without opposition, with the Sikhs attacking the Afghan rearguard until they reached the Chenab.
 Ahmad Shah marched on Kandahar, quickly quelling the revolt.
 He spent the summer of 1748 preparing for his second invasion of India.

 The timing was significant for Ahmad Shah, with the death of Mughal Vizier Qamar-ud-Din at Manupur, and the death of the Mughal emperor Muhammad Shah, which saw him succeeded by Bahadur Shah, who largely focused on personal pleasures.
 The Mughal victory did not discourage Ahmad Shah, who wished to avenge his defeat.

 Throughout Ahmad Shah's reign, he'd lead a total of nine invasions of India, and in November 1748, he launched his second invasion, quickly forcing Moin-ul-Mulk to cede him control of all territories north of the Indus, as well as the revenues for the cities of Sialkot, Pasrur, Aurangabad, and Gukraj, which amounted to nearly one and a half million rupees yearly.
 A third invasion saw Ahmad Shah conquer Lahore, annexing the Mughal province as well as Multan and Kashmir, with Moin ul-Mulk serving as his governor.